Dice-K39/100-days-of-code/log.md

 **Today's Progress**: Learned how to retrieve data from Firestore and update messages on the fly by listening for changes.

 **Thoughts:** Retrieving data from the FIrestore was full of optionals.
 Just to retrieve data, had to go 3 levels deep in optionals.
-Used optional chaining.
+Used optional binding.
 It is understandable but just feels messy.

 **Link to work:** [GitHub](https://github.com/Dice-K39/Swift/tree/main/iOS%20%26%20Swift%20-%20The%20Complete%20iOS%20App%20Development%20Bootcamp/Projects/Flash-Chat-iOS13)